phts/time-tracker/README.md

 # Working Time Tracker

-A simple script to track how much time you spend near the computer at the office.
+A simple script to track how much time you spend near the computer in the office.

 ## Requirements